prassr/gnu-linux-commands/Week-2/Lecture5.md

 ```

 ## ` jobs `
-* List the processes running in the background.
+* List the processes running in the background by the user.
 ```terminal
 ~$ coproc sleep 30
 [1] 5583